Skip to main content

 Getting Started

-To use this feature, your survey needs to be on the simple layout.
+To use this feature, your survey needs to be on the New Survey Taking Experience.
 See more about what features are compatible and how to switch to this layout on the linked support page.

 If you are soliciting Google reviews, it can help if a Brand Administrator creates a reputation management project and successfully connects it to the Google app before following the next steps.